Merits and Demerits of Inflation Accounting

-(ii) Basis of Depreciation.
-The correct amount of depreciation be when it is charged on the current values (inflated values) and thus the replacement of assets will be more reasonable.
+(ii) Basis of depreciation.
+The correct amount of depreciation is when it is charged on the current values (inflated values), and thus the replacement of assets will be more reasonable.

-(iii) Check on payment of dividend out of capital.
-Inflation accounting enables a company to maintain its capital by checking payment of dividend and taxes out of capital due to inflated profit calculated on the basis of historical cost accounting.
+(iii) Check on payment of dividends out of capital.
+Inflation accounting enables companies to maintain capital by checking payment of dividends and taxes out of capital (due to inflated profit calculated based on historical cost accounting).

-(iv) True and fair Balance-sheet.
-The financial position of the company as shown by Balance sheet will be true and fair if it is by keeping a meaningful balance of various effects of inflation accounting in mind.
+(iv) True and fair balance sheet.
+The company’s financial position, as shown by the balance sheet, will be true and fair if it keeps a meaningful balance of various effects of inflation accounting in mind.

 (v) Reasonable comparison of profitability.
-When financial statements: profit and loss and Balance sheet are presented and adjusted to the inflation accounting the profitability of two plants purchased on two different dates can be known correctly as these are calculated on the basis of their current value and not on their historical cost.
+When financial statements consider inflation accounting, the profitability of two plants purchased on two dates can be known concretely.
+This is because they are calculated based on current value and not on historical cost.

 (vii) Wrong matching concepts.
-Assets purchased long back is depreciated on the original cost or historical cost concept while all other revenues and expenses are shown on current prices be against matching accounting concept.
+Assets purchased in the past are depreciated at the original cost or historical cost concept, while all other revenues and expenses are shown on current prices against matching accounting concept.

-(viii) Safety of Owner’s Equity.
-Inflation accounting records fixed assets value according to their current values thus owner’s capital valuation will reveal its correct value.
+(viii) Safety of owner’s equity.
+Inflation accounting records fixed asset values according to their current values.
+Hence, the owner’s capital valuation will show its correct value.

 Disadvantages/Demerits of Inflation Accounting

 (i) Depreciation.
-Depreciation is the downfall of value of fixed assets due to use and expiry of time, it should be charged on original and not on current values.
+Depreciation reduces the value of fixed assets due to use and the passage of time.
+It should be charged on original and not on current values.

-(ii) Replacement of Fixed Assets.
-The critic of inflation accounting says that depreciation is charged for the replacement of fixed assets, the same assets are not available for replacement due to change in model or invention or fashion the same machine is not needed thus replacement of assets does not contribute much.
+(ii) Replacement of fixed assets.
+Critics of inflation accounting state that depreciation is charged for the replacement of fixed assets.
+The same assets are not available for replacement due to change in models, inventions, or fashion, and the same machine is not needed.
+Thus, replacement of assets does not contribute much.

-(iii) Situation in Deflation.
-During deflation prices always falls, adjustment to price level change means charging lesser Depreciation and overstatement of profits which is also bad from many angles.
+(iii) Deflation situation.
+During deflation, prices always fall.
+Adjusting to the price level change means charging lower depreciation and overstating profits, which is also negative from many perspectives.

-(iv) Theoretical Concept.
-The concept of inflation accounting is more Theoretical as it is only window dressing of accounting concept as per the suitability of individuals.
+(iv) Theoretical concept.
+The concept of inflation accounting is more theoretical compared to other accounting concepts.
+This is because it is only window dressing the accounting concept, as per the suitability of individuals.

 (vii) Subjectivity in the valuation process.
-Inflation level accounting technique cannot be applied to know the real value of assets.
-Adjustment to current values is not so simple.
+Inflation accounting cannot be applied to ascertain the real value of assets.
+Adjustment to current values is not straightforward.